The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification: Neural KF: Is Non-linearity Helpful?

-A standard Kalman Filter for a tracking task assumes linear motion, as discussed in Section~\ref{sec:preliminaries}.
-In this section we introduce the {\bf \textit{Neural Kalman Filter}} tracking model (NKF), which uses LSTM networks to model non-linear motion, while keeping the framework of KF -- namely, the probabilistic representation of the target's state, and the separation between prediction and update steps.
+LSTM is an architecture of recurrent neural networks, and is a key component in many SOTA algorithms for non-linear sequential prediction~\citep{process_prediction_review} (see more details in Appendix~\ref{sec:preliminaries_extended}).
+In its basic form, unlike the KF, it can only provide a point estimate (rather than predicting the whole distribution); and does not provide separate estimates for prediction (before observing a new input) and filtering (after observation).
+In this section, we introduce the {\bf \textit{Neural Kalman Filter}} model (NKF), which keeps these benefits of the KF framework, while relying on an LSTM to model non-linear motion.

 Every prediction step, NKF uses a neural network model to predict the target's acceleration $a_t$ and the motion uncertainty $Q_t$.
-Every update step, another network predicts the observation uncertainty $R_t$.
-The predicted quantities are incorporated into the standard update equations of KF, which are stated in Figure~\ref{fig:KF}.
-For example, the prediction step of NKF is:
+Every update step, another network predicts the observation uncertainty $R_t$ (a neural correction of $H$ was also attempted but yielded inferior unstable predictions, as demonstrated in Appendix~\ref{sec:NKF_extended}).
+The predicted quantities are incorporated into the standard update equations of the KF, as shown in Figure~\ref{fig:NKF_diagram}.

-where $F=F(\Delta t)$ is the constant-velocity motion operator, and $a_t,Q_t$ are predicted by the LSTM (whose input includes the recent observation and the current estimated target's state).
-Other predictive features were also attempted but failed to provide significant value, as described in Appendix~\ref{sec:setup_extended}.
 Note that the neural network predicts the acceleration rather than directly predicting the location.
 This is intended to regularize the predictive model and to exploit the domain knowledge of kinematics.

-After training NKF over a dataset of simulated targets with random turns and accelerations (see Appendix~\ref{sec:setup_extended} for more details), we tested it on a separated test dataset.
-The test dataset is similar to the training dataset, with different seeds and an extended range of permitted accelerations.
+After training NKF on a dataset of simulated targets with random turns and accelerations (similarly to the Free Motion benchmark of Section~\ref{sec:OKF}), we tested it on a test set, where the targets have different seeds and an extended range of permitted accelerations (both speed-changes and turns-sharpness).
 As shown in Figure~\ref{fig:res_NKF}, NKF significantly reduces the tracking errors compared to a standard KF.